 Do you know about Cronometer?
 It’s a free app that allows you to log your meals and track all your macro and micronutrients in order to cut your weight in half.
 Health professionals can also use CronometerPRO to help their clients track and manage their diets which is awesome if you’re working with a nutritionist or dietitian.

-Large Bag of Precut Broccoli and/or Cauliflower.
+Large bag of precut Broccoli and/or Cauliflower.

-Large Bag of Kale and/or Spinach.
+Large bag of greens such as Kale and/or Spinach.

 Lots of lentils.